giprayogo/SHRY/README.rst

     # Confirm the version number via `setuptools-scm`
     python -m setuptools_scm
-    e.g., 1.1.4.dev28+gceef293.d20221123 -> <next-version> = v1.1.4
+    e.g., 1.1.4.dev28+gceef293.d20221123 -> <next-version> = v1.1.4 or v1.1.4-alpha(for pre-release)

-Add and push a new tag
+Add and push with the new tag

 .. code-block:: console

     # Push with tag
-    git tag <next-version>  # e.g., git tag v1.1.4
-    git push origin devel --tags  # or to the new branch
+    git tag <next-version>  # e.g., git tag v1.1.4  # Do not forget "v" before the version number! git push origin devel --tags  # or to the new branch

 Send a pull request to the master branch on GitHub

-An implemented GitHub action automatically uploads the package to testPyPI and PyPI (if the commit is tagged correctly, e.g., v1.1.0).
+Finally, do a new release with a release note on GitHub.
+The new release trigggers an implemented GitHub Action that automatically uploads the package to testPyPI and PyPI (if the commit is tagged correctly, e.g., v1.1.0).

-Finally, do a new release with a release note on GitHub

 Contributing to the project
 ---------------------------